whscienceteacher/whscienceteacher.github.io/physics.md

 [Pendulum](/pendulum/) - **Lab/Phenomenon** - Change the mass and string length of a pendulum and watch it swing.
 Height and velocity shown on screen.
 Students can measure the period by hand with a built in stopwatch.
 Data can be exported as csv.
 Also available [with damping](/pendulumdamped/) and in a [simpler version](/pendulumsimple/) without velocity and data export.

 [Relative Car Velocity](/relativecarvelocity/) - **Lab/Phenomenon** - Change the velocity of a car and a truck to be faster/slower and forward/back.
 The app shows a table showing the velocity vs. time of each vehicle and the relative velocity.
 See [Velocity Table Graph Relative](/distancetablegraph/) for a drag and drop version with a graph.

+[Position Velocity Graph](/positionvelocitygraph/) - **Lab/Phenomenon** - Drag a car around the screen and see the position vs. time and velocity vs. time graphs.
+There is some smoothing to simplify the motion and help make the graphs more clear.
+Works best with touch but functions with mouse.

 [Roller Coaster Motion](/rollercoastermotion/) - **Lab/Phenomenon** - Change the angle of the slope and initial of a roller coaster.
 Record and download position, velocities, and acceleration.
 Data is also shown as graphs on screen.
 Also comes in a [version without acceleration data](/rollercoastermotion/dv/) if you want students to find acceleration themselves.